 At this time, at the Tet market, food and imported fruit stores compete to sell Australian lychees, also known as Australian dragon lychees.

-The seller introduced that Australian lychees have a deep red skin, the thorns are quite prominent, the lychee flesh is thick and white, crunchy and sweet.
+The seller introduced that Australian lychees have a deep red skin, the thorns are quite prominent, the lychee flesh is thick and white, crunchy and sweet to eat.
 Notably, this imported lychee is quite large, the common size is from 18-20 fruits/kg.
 The price of Australian lychees is also sky high.

 Accordingly, stores are selling Australian lychees at a common price of 1-1.2 million VND/kg.
 This price has put Australian lychees on the list of the most expensive fruits in the Vietnamese market during the Lunar New Year.

 Currently, a 5kg box of lychees bought as a Tet gift costs 5-6 million VND.
-However, this item is still quite popular, with some places even reporting continuous "out of stock".
+However, this item is still quite popular, with some places even reporting "out of stock" continuously.

 Ms. Trieu Thi Thu Hoai - owner of a high-end imported fruit store in Hoang Mai ( Hanoi ) - admitted that although lychee is very expensive, near Tet, the demand for gifts increases so it is still very popular.

-“On the morning of January 15, as usual, I posted an ad selling many types of fruit, including Australian lychees for 1.15 million VND/kg.
-By noon, the store staff had to announce that the lychees were out of stock and make an appointment for the next customer,” she said.
+“On the morning of January 15, as usual, I posted an ad selling many types of fruit, including Australian lychees at VND1.15 million/kg.
+By noon, the store staff had to announce that the lychees were sold out and make an appointment for the next customer,” she said.

-1kg of imported lychee costs from 1-1.2 million VND.
+1kg of imported lychee costs from 1 to 1.2 million VND.
 Photo: NVCC

 According to Ms. Hoai, lychees arrive 2-3 times a week, with a quantity of about 100 boxes per trip.
-She retails from 0.5 kg or more, but most customers buy 1 kg or a whole 5 kg box as a Tet gift.
+She retails from 0.5 kg or more, but most customers buy 1 kg or a whole 5 kg box as Tet gifts.

 “From now until Tet, the store will only import about 300 boxes of Australian lychees.
 Of which, half of the goods have been pre-ordered,” she boasted.

-Similarly, at the high-end fruit store of Ms. Mai Thi Hai Ha in West Lake (Hanoi), customers are also racing to close orders to buy dragon lychee imported from Australia.
+Similarly, at the high-end fruit store of Ms. Mai Thi Hai Ha in West Lake (Hanoi), customers are also racing to place orders to buy dragon lychee imported from Australia.

-“Some customers order the whole box, some buy 1kg or 0.5kg to make a basket or gift box with many other fruits,” she said.
-According to Ms. Ha, Australian lychees taste very similar to Vietnamese lychees, but they appear out of season in Vietnam, and the transportation cost is high, so when they arrive at the Vietnamese market, they are very expensive.
+“Some customers order the whole box, others buy 1kg or 0.5kg to make a basket or gift box with many other fruits,” she said.
+According to Ms. Ha, Australian lychees taste very similar to Vietnamese lychees, but they appear out of season in Vietnam, and the transportation cost is high, so the price in Vietnamese markets is sky-high.

 Bac Giang lychee farmers still earn record profits despite unprecedented crop failure This year's lychee crop in Bac Giang has an unprecedented crop failure in history, with output only 42.5% of last year's.
-However, farmers still earned more than VND4,800 billion, a record high.
+However, farmers still earn more than 4,800 billion VND, a record high.